What is it?

 World Picture

-Over 13 million vehicles worldwide currently use CNG as a fuel.
-The largest market worldwide is Pakistan and Italy is the largest European market with 450,000 vehicles.
+Over 17 million vehicles worldwide currently use CNG as a fuel.
+The largest market worldwide is Pakistan and Italy is the largest European market with 850,000 vehicles.
 Government support for CNG varies from country to country but many impose lower taxes on CNG and also supply grants for vehicle conversions.

 Vehicles

-As well as converting existing cars, a number of vehicle manufacturers in Europe offer factory produced CNG vehicles and these include Fiat, Opel, Mercedes, VW, Citroen, Renault, Honda and Peugeot.
+A large number of vehicle manufacturers in Europe offer factory produced CNG vehicles and these include Fiat, Opel, Mercedes, VW, Citroen, Renault, Honda and Peugeot.
+In the UK right hand drive CNG vans are available from Iveco and Mercedes Benz.